 Who associated with the domain name registration needs to be identified and/or contacted for Notification of Criminal Activity/DNS Abuse?

 During Notification of Criminal Activity/DNS Abuse, users of registration data, such as regulatory authorities, law enforcement, cybersecurity professionals, IT administrators, automated protection systems and other incident responders, may need to contact the entity or individual who is in control of the domain name registration or who can provide information that would lead to notification of the entity or individual who is controlling the domain name registration.
 This entity could be the domain name registration holder (the Registrant), the privacy/proxy service and/or the registrar.
 This is often an entity being harmed by Criminal Activity or DNS Abuse associated with a domain name – for example, when a domain name has been hijacked or compromised.
-Or it may be another entity associated with the domain name registration (e.g., registrar, proxy) that can help notify the harmed entity.
+The who may be another entity associated with the domain name registration (e.g., registrar, proxy) that can help notify the harmed entity.
+The who in this use case is often the victim of criminal activity or DNS abuse and needs to be someone authoritative for the domain who if necessary can take corrective action to mitigate or stop the abusive activity.

 What is the objective achieved by identifying and/or contacting each of those entities?

+In some cases, the victim may not be aware of any issues, so the primary objective is notification of the problem.
+The secondary objective is that by notifying the appropriate party of an issue it can be corrected or otherwise mitigated.
 Enabling notification of the appropriate party (registrant, providers of associated services, registrar, etc), of crime or DNS abuse linked to a certain domain name registration is intended to facilitate the mitigation and resolution of the crime/abuse identified.
 Mitigation of criminal activity or DNS abuse associated with domain names is essential to promote the security and stability of the Internet, and thus of potential benefit to both victims of crime/abuse and indirectly to all Internet users.

 What might be expected of that entity with regard to the domain name?

-Following notification, the entity in control of the domain name registration is expected to mitigate and resolve the abuse identified. <insert more here about expectations when the entity is not the victim but an alleged perpetrator?
-For example, if the registrar or proxy is notified, is there an expectation of takedown under certain circumstances.>
+Following notification, the entity in control of the domain name registration is expected to mitigate and resolve the abuse identified.
+In some instances, action might be expected of an entity other than the owner of the domain name registration.
+For example, when notified of certain types of abuse, a registrar might be expected to take down a domain name registration or otherwise prevent it from resolving.

 Criminal Activity/DNS Abuse – Reputation